rashmiranjan042/Azure_data_engineering_olympic_data/step-4 azure data factory.md

 # Lets perform etl using ADF

--It is the cloud based etl and data integration service.
+- It is the cloud based etl and data integration service.

 - That allows us to **create data driven workflows** for orchestrating data movement and transformation at scale.